Towards the ultimate limits of quantum channel discrimination and quantum communication: Preliminaries

-\begin{definition} Let $\boldD$ be a divergence between quantum states.
-Let $\cN,\cM \in \cptp(A\to B)$.
-Then the channel divergence induced by $\boldD$ is defined in the worst-case scenario by~\cite{leditzky2018approaches}
+The unstabilized quantum channel divergence exhibits deviation when an identity map is appended.
+To mitigate this, we can consider a stabilized version that allows the inclusion of an identity map.

-where the supremum is taken over all quantum states $\psi$ on systems $R\ox A$ and $R$ is of arbitrary dimension. \end{definition}
+\begin{definition} Let $\boldD$ be a quantum state divergence.
+The (stabilized) quantum channel divergence between two quantum channels $\cN,\cM\in \cptp(A\to B)$ is defined by~\cite{leditzky2018approaches}

-Note that as a consequence of purification, data processing, and the Schmidt decomposition, the supremum can be restricted to be with respect to pure states and the reference system $R$ is isomorphic to the channel input system $A$.
+where the supremum is taken over Hilbert space $R$ of arbitrary dimension. \end{definition}

-Some properties for state divergence can be naturally extended to the channel divergences, for example, the following continuity holds.
+\begin{remark} As a consequence of purification, data processing, and the Schmidt decomposition, the supremum can be constrained such that the reference system $R$ is isomorphic to the channel input system $A$~\cite{leditzky2018approaches}.
+Thus, $\boldD(\cN\|\cM) = \boldsymbol{d}(\cI_R \ox \cN\|\cI_R\ox \cM)$, where $R$ is isomorphic to $A$. \end{remark}